marimoysan/ml-pueblos/docs/documentation.md

-# 1. Cleaning of Raw Data
+# 1. Cleaning Raw Data

 This project relies on various datasets to analyze municipalities, hospitals, and educational facilities across Spain.
 The raw data can be found in `"../data/raw"`.